MoathOthman/MOLH/README.md

 # Install
 Add `pod 'MOLH'` to your podfile. (check https://cocoapods.org/ for more info about cocoapods)

+You can install it through Swift package manager as well.

 # How To Use
 `import MOLH`